-Transportation cardholders can also enjoy free transfer within 30 minutes from getting off.
-However, they must touch the card on the card reading machine when you get off the bus.
+Transportation cardholders can also enjoy free transfers within 30 minutes of getting off.
+However, they must touch the card on the card reading machine when they get off the bus.

 Inside the bus, you will be able to find a sign with destinations displayed in Korean, English, and Japanese, although there will be no English route maps whatsoever on the bus.
 Make sure you check your route and see which bus to take in advance.